 As a result of its reputation for being haunted, the house stood empty for several years before undergoing its second remodeling to ready it for housing emigrant Equitable Gas Company workers.
 These workers experienced many strange occurrences but wrote them off as pranks by the American workers they had replaced (for lower wages).
 One night things took a tragic turn, however, and two of the workers were found dead in the basement.
 These men had both been seen alive just minutes earlier.

 In 1920, the famous scientist and inventor, Thomas Edison, came to study the house.
 Edison spoke of a machine that he was building to allow communication with the dead.
 Edison died before the mechanism was perfected.
 Winer and Osborn wrote that Thomas Edison's visit to the house at 1129 Ridge Avenue apparently influenced his strong belief in the afterlife.

 In September of 1927, a drunk was arrested who claimed to be Dr. Adolph Brunrichter.
-He told police gruesome stories of sex orgies, demonic possession, torture and murder that had occurred in the house.
+He told police gruesome stories of what had occurred in the house.
 The authorities could not determine if the man they had in custody was indeed Dr. Brunrichter.
 The man was released after a month and was never seen again.

 The Most Haunted House in America, which once stood at the present day site of the Route 65/I279 interchange, was obliterated in the explosion.
 According to Winer and Osborn, it was the only structure destroyed in the blast for which no trace was ever found.